Green Terror Football Camps

 Bassler graduated from West Virginia in 2007 with a bachelor of arts in history.

-Tellish graduated in May with a degree in psychology.
+Marr graduated in May 2016 with a bachelor in exercise science and physical education.